-Please Enjoy These TikToks of Multi-Million-Dollar Mansions
+Please Enjoy These TikToks of Multimillion-Dollar Mansions

 ♬ Classic (feat.
 POWERS) – The Knocks Sunrise Edit – The Knocks

-For people not currently in the mansion-purchasing market, perhaps this online opulence—multi-million-dollar mansions, designers clothes, luxury cars, Mike Tyson—might seem off-key during a pandemic that’s left many unemployed and claimed more than 160,000 lives.
+For people not currently in the mansion-purchasing market, perhaps this online opulence—multimillion-dollar mansions, designers clothes, luxury cars, Mike Tyson—might seem off-key during a pandemic that’s left many unemployed and claimed more than 160,000 lives.

 But it’s also a pretty entertaining way to distract yourself from the fact that you haven’t been outside in two days.
 I mean, did you see those pools?